School board approves transportation contract, hears plans to seek renewal of referendum - Albert Lea Tribune

 School board approves transportation contract, hears plans to seek renewal of referendum

-The Albert Lea Area school board Monday night voted to approve a number of resolutions taking effect in the 2021-22 school year, including a transportation contract that incorporated a one-tier system while making some slight changes to start/end times.
+The Albert Lea Area school board Monday night voted to approve a number of resolutions taking effect in the 2021-22 school year, including a transportation contract that incorporated a one-tier system and some slight changes to start/end times.

 In a survey sent out by the district, families, students and staff were asked a number of questions regarding their preferences in the busing system.
-According to district superintendent Mike Funk, those surveys came back saying a majority of survey takers preferes the one-tier system as opposed two-tiers, and a majority wanted a later start time to the school day.
+According to district Superintendent Mike Funk, those surveys came back saying a majority of survey takers preferred the one-tier system as opposed to two-tiers, and a majority wanted a later start time to the school day.

 Funk said the new contract tries to offer the best of both worlds.